bitsnaps/BootGridCRUD/README.md

 php-activerecord
 www.phpactiverecord.org

-This is basic example to provide full CRUD (scaffolding like) using ajax desingned for jquery-bootgrid.
+This is a basic example to provide an easy quick full Ajax CRUD operations (scaffolding like) using php-activerecord orm desingned for jquery-bootgrid, it's not ready for production use.

+Feel free to fork/push requests for any reason.